CORD-CELL International Randomised Controlled Trial

 Phone: (03) 8572 3650

-Cell Care will be responsible for release of umbilical cord blood cells for autologous administration to the extremely preterm babies recruited to the trial.
-Read more>>
+Cell Care is responsible for the collection and release of umbilical cord blood cells for autologous administration to the babies recruited to the study.

 For more information about the study contact the study coordinator: